 Matt Larsen represents clients in state and local tax planning, controversies, incentives and legislation in Texas and numerous other states.
 Mr. Larsen assists clients in structuring operations and transactions to reduce state and local taxes.
 He advises on real estate transactions, asset and stock sales, mergers, service transactions and development projects.
 He enables clients to reduce state and local taxes through restructurings and nexus-avoidance planning.

 Mr. Larsen also represents clients in dealings and disputes with state and local tax authorities, including audits (both traditional and managed), administrative hearings, district and appellate court proceedings, refund claims, ruling requests, voluntary disclosure agreements and unclaimed property examinations.
 He assists clients with Texas ad valorem tax benefits, including city and county tax abatements, school district appraised value limitations and tax exemptions.
 He is also experienced with other local economic development grant and incentive programs.

-Mr. Larsen serves on the 2020 Law360 State Tax Editorial Advisory Board.
-He is a member of the Baker Botts Oil and Gas M&A team.
+Mr. Larsen is recognized by The Best Lawyers in America (Woodward White, Inc.), 2020-2021, and serves on the Law360 State Tax Editorial Advisory Board.
+He authors a bimonthly column for Law360 on Texas tax developments.
+He is a member of the Baker Botts Oil and Gas Mergers and Acquisitions team.